hcavarsan/kftray-blog/README.md

 ## Project Structure

-- `/assets` - Static assets like images and fonts.
 - `/components` - Vue components including custom layouts and UI elements.
 - `/layouts` - The layouts define the structure of the website.
-- `/pages` - The Nuxt pages representing the routes of the website.
 - `/content` - Markdown files that use Nuxt Content to manage the blog and documentation.

 ## Local Development